Gerardofl84/the-odin-project-training/foundations/HTML-foundations/html-foundations.md

     - Is where we put important **meta-information** ***about*** our webpage.

 - **CHARSET meta element:**
-    - Setting the encoding is very important because it ensuere that the webpage will deisplay special symobls and characters from different languages correctly in the browser.
+    - Setting the encoding is very important because it ensures that the webpage will display special symbols and characters from different languages correctly in the browser.

 - **TITLE element:**
     - The title element is used to give webpages a **human-readable** title which is displayed in our webpage's browser tab.